helpwave/rest-api/README.md

 New migrations can be generated using `migrate create -ext sql -dir db/migrations -seq <title>`.

+> We provide mock data as `data/mocks.sql`.
+When you use the development docker compose setup, those will be automatically inserted.

 Users with `bash` installed can use
 ```bash
 ./migration.sh up